robert-juang/Blackjack/README.md

-# blackjack_game
-A simple blackjack game

-cd into directory and start the server using "node app.mjs"

-Then cd into public/javascripts and run "node main.mjs" to access game

 # Blackjack Game

-A simple blackjack game
+A simple blackjack game built from scratch using vanilla html, css, and javascript.
+The project was a learning experience for builting frontend UI and connecting the client to a MongoDB database.

 ## Description